-Consider something as basic as the ability, or inability, to save a customer’s shopping basket across all digital channels and devices, once a customer has logged in.
+Consider something as basic as the ability, or inability, to save customers' shopping baskets across all digital channels and devices, once they have logged in.

 Many retailers still have gaps in their cross-touchpoint experience.

-For instance, consider the problem with not saving recent searches and additions to shopping carts across devices and channels, even when a customer is logged on.
+For example, consider the problem with not saving recent searches and additions to shopping carts across devices and channels, even when a customer is logged in.

-Why wouldn’t a consumer expect to see items he or she placed in a basket on a mobile device, show up when they sign in on a smartphone, tablet or mobile app?
+Why wouldn’t consumers expect to see items they placed in a basket on a mobile device, show up when they sign in on a different device?